williamjiang26/small-business-software/README.md

 a tool to manage the fulfillment of orders in a small business

 ## Engineering Roadmap]
-crud for inventory products => improve UI for inventory managment => crud customer orders => improve UI for customer order and case manaement
+crud for inventory products => improve UI for inventory managment => crud customer orders => improve UI for customer order and case manaement => deploy

 ## Currently:
 Crud for inventory products